Casey Crosby: Los Angeles Dodgers

 On October 23, 2019, Crosby was traded back to the Chicago Dogs of the American Association.

 On December 5, 2019, Crosby signed a minor league contract with the Los Angeles Dodgers after his video surfaced on Rob Friedman's FlatGroundApp Twitter account.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Crosby was released by the Dodgers organization on July 1, 2020.

 Chicago Dogs (second stint)

 On July 3, 2020, Crosby signed with the Chicago Dogs of the American Association of Independent Professional Baseball, his second stint with the club.
 In 24 appearances for Chicago, he struggled to an 0-1 record and 8.37 ERA with 32 strikeouts across 23 2/3 innings pitched.
 On November 2, Crosby was released by the Dogs.

 Kane County Cougars

 On May 29, 2025, after four years of inactivity, Crosby signed with the Kane County Cougars of the American Association of Professional Baseball.
 In 34 appearances for Kane County, Crosby posted a 3.07 ERA with 55 strikeouts over 41 innings of work, helping the Cougars win their second consecutive league championship.

+On July 11, 2026, Crosby re–signed with the Cougars.